iPad 9 LTE Button Control Cable Replacement

 Step 54

-The right ambient light sensor is just chillin' lightly attached to the frame.
-It’s not too stuck, so give it a gentle nudge and you’ll be good to go!
+The right ambient light sensor is gently stuck to the frame.
+You may need to give it a little nudge to get it loose!

 Tools Used